 Turkey has been seen as a resurgent force in the Middle East in recent years, not least due to the 'zero problems with neighbours' foreign policy adopted by the influential Foreign Minister Ahmet Davutoğlu.
-The pace of EU membership negotiations has led to frustration domestically, with a survey in 2010 revealing that only 47 per cent of Turkish citizens view EU membership as 'a good thing', a drop from 71 per cent in 2004.211 In a study conducted by TEPAV, the Economic Policy Research Foundation of Turkey, in 2011 39.4 per cent of those polled indicated they would vote no if a referendum on Turkey's accession to the EU was held212.
+The pace of EU membership negotiations has led to frustration domestically, with a survey in 2010 revealing that only 47 per cent of Turkish citizens view EU membership as 'a good thing', a drop from 71 per cent in 2004.210 In a study conducted by TEPAV, the Economic Policy Research Foundation of Turkey, in 2011 39.4 per cent of those polled indicated they would vote no if a referendum on Turkey's accession to the EU was held.
 This negative sentiment undoubtedly reflects a growing impatience with the length of time invested in the EU process but perhaps also reveals an increasing sentiment that Turkey should focus more on relations with its near neighbours.
-Recent events in the Middle East have, however, led to a reappraisal of Turkey's foreign policy in the region with critics suggesting that the Turkish Government's "principled stance" against the anti-Morsi coup in Egypt has left it isolated, its relations with Iraq are "deteriorating" and the "[b]attles between the Kurdish Democratic Union Party (PYD) and Jabhat al-Nusra are posing a dilemma to Ankara."213 Criticism has also been leveled at the Turkish Government for its "interventionist" approach to the Syrian conflict, "urging its Western allies to go much beyond the limited military strikes currently being hesitantly considered, [r]ather than concentrating on achieving lasting peace at home."214
+Recent events in the Middle East have, however, led to a reappraisal of Turkey's foreign policy in the region with critics suggesting that the Turkish Government's "principled stance" against the anti-Morsi coup in Egypt has left it isolated, its relations with Iraq are "deteriorating" and the "[b]attles 210 Eurobarometer 74: Public Opinion on the European Union, Autumn 2010.
+Available at http://ec.europa.eu/public\opinion/archives/eb/eb74/eb74 publ en.pdf (accessed 2 September 2013).